Key Takeaways

 Most electricians need at least general liability and workers compensation.
 Beyond those two, the right program depends on whether you have employees, own vehicles, carry expensive tools between jobs, or work under GC contracts that require specific endorsements.

-NEXT Insurance lists general liability, contractor's E&O, commercial auto, workers compensation, and tools and equipment as coverage options for electrician businesses.
+Electrician insurance can include general liability, contractor's E&O, commercial auto, workers compensation, and tools and equipment coverage.

 General liability